Skip to content

 After IIRC a few days of this, with the class at each other’s throats, she finally ended the experiment.
 It was essentially a way to give a group of people who were in a homogenized group an experience they would not normally have.

 The experience?
-What it’s truly like to be discriminated against.
+What it is truly like to be discriminated against.

 In this story, I decided to pursue this thought experiment, but with a twist.

-The conformity would be to some ideal that wasn’t white.
+The conformity would be to some ideal that was not white.

 Plot